aws-samples/amazon-mq-workshop/labs/lab-10.md

 ```
 cd ~/environment/activemq-perftest
 ```
 You can run each test case by running the following command one each for producer and consumer.
-Open two terminal windows, run the first command (consumer) in one terminal and the second commond (producer) in a different terminal.
+Open two terminal windows, run the first command (consumer) in one terminal and the second command (producer) in a different terminal.

 ```
 mvn activemq-perf:consumer -DsysTest.propsConfigFile=openwire-consumer.properties